 For a much more personalised and understanding home care service, it’s vital that the home care provider employs and trains its own staff.
 This allows the company to maintain consistent quality across all of its services and to reduce the potential for inconsistency.
 This also helps to ensure that the carers that are assigned to you will be vetted and insured to avoid future complications.

-A home care provider should be committed and flexible to adapting to clients’ needs
+A home care provider should be committed and flexible to adapt to clients’ needs.

 5. Will my family members and I be able to have a say in the way you carry out your services?